guybedford/es-module-shims/README.md

 ### Version

-When there is a risk of multiple versions of ES Module Shims on the same page, this is avoid by logic that will opt-out of initializing ES Module Shims if it has already been initialized.
+When there is a risk of multiple versions of ES Module Shims on the same page, deconflicting is managed by logic that will opt-out of initializing ES Module Shims if it has already been initialized.
+In addition, ES Module Shims itself is frozen and locked from further mutations.

-To better support initialization versions, as of version 2.3.X, we support a `version` option, which when set will skip initialization for any versions of ES Module Shims that do not match this exact version.
+To better support cooporative multi-version cases, as of version 2.4.0, we support a `version` option, which when set will skip initialization if the current version of ES Module Shims does not match this exact expected version.

-This way, any other old versions after version 2.3.X running on the page can effectively be turned off, ensuring only the defined version of the polyfill initiates the polyfilling.
+This way, any other old versions after version 2.4.0 running on the page can effectively be turned off, ensuring only the defined version of the polyfill initiates the polyfill.

 ### Revoke Blob URLs